Dairy-Free, Full of Flavor, With Lots of Tender Beef!

 - Chopped parsley or dill: A little fresh parsley or chopped dill at the end brings the soup to life!

-Making this beef & barley soup at home could not be easier, it just takes a little time!
+Making beef & barley soup at home could not be easier, it just takes a little time!
 Here is the simple breakdown of steps, but be sure to head to the recipe card for precise cook times.

 - Add liquid.
 Add a couple tablespoons of tomato paste to the pan, then stir.
 Next, add chicken stock (or water) and a splash of balsamic vinegar.
 Return the beef to the pan, bring to a rapid boil, then reduce to a simmer.
 Add fresh and dried herbs, then cover.